 - Plastics, including BPA

-Taming the toxins is an important step in fighting off inflammation, so what can you do to minimize your exposure?
+Taming the toxins is an important step in fighting off inflammation.
+Here’s what you can do to minimize your exposure.

 Avoid Unnecessary Medications